ReneOlsthoorn/Ground/README.md

 The Ground language is `Alpha`, so do not use the language if you look for a stable language.
 Ground is created to facilitate high performance code.
 Ground will always be Alpha!

 ### Looking for a high performance programming language with inline assembly.
 Your Windows PC has a CPU which can execute code incredibly fast using a language called `x86-64` assembly.
+It has approx. 1500 different instructions.
+For instance "sqrtsd", which does a floating point square root calculation.
 While learning the Amiga Protracker format, I found C# code that could read a mod file.
 It does the necessary BigEndian conversion like this:
 ```